SpareBank1/designsystem/README.md

 </Dropdown>
 ```

+Alternatively, you can also use the `labelledBy` property in case you need to explicitly link the component to another label.
+Similarly, you can also use the `describedBy` property to mark another element as a description of the dropdown.

 If you want to initialize the dropdown with a non-empty value, you can supply a `defaultValue` prop.

 To get an error message showing pass `errorMessage` to the `Dropdown`.